 Post Office Fixed Deposit Interest Rates

-How Do Post Office FD works?
+Key Features of Post Office FD

 How to Calculate Interest on Post office FD?